MicrosoftDocs/visualstudio-docs/docs/rtvs/interactive-repl.md

 ![](media/repl-history-multiline-execute.png)

 Now, if you press Down, you will see that the cursor is on the first line of the next most recent item in history.
 This was done so that you can immediately go backwards in history by pressing Up.
 Note that the position of the cursor will not let you go down and immediately execute the multi-line code block by pressing Enter in this case.
-You can execute by either moving to the last character in the multi-line code block and pressing Enter, or by pressing Ctrl-Enter from anywhere in the multi-line code block.
+You can execute by either moving to the last character in the multi-line code block and pressing Enter, or by pressing Ctrl+Enter from anywhere in the multi-line code block.

 ![](media/repl-history-multiline-execute-down.png)

-At any point in time, if you want to force navigation through history and you don't want to navigate to the top / bottom of a multi-line code block (especially annoying with large multi-line code blocks) first, press Alt-Up or Alt-Down.
+At any point in time, if you want to force navigation through history and you don't want to navigate to the top / bottom of a multi-line code block (especially annoying with large multi-line code blocks) first, press Alt+Up or Alt+Down.
 Notice that the REPL window has toolbar buttons for these as well as tool-tips that will help make this feature more discoverable:

 ![](media/repl-history-multiline-navigation.png)